Doing an MBA is serious business.

-Preliminary research is like doing a quick check to understand how much information do you have while assessing existing research data and sources.
+Preliminary research is like a quick check to understand how much information you have while assessing existing research data and sources.

-Don’t confuse it for the actual research.
-At this stage, your sole purpose is to understand how feasible your MBA research topic is.
-A simple Google search will help you get the clarity you want and see what’s being said or written about the topic you’re considering to go with.
+Please don’t confuse it with the actual research.
+At this stage, your sole purpose is to understand your MBA research topic's feasibility.
+A simple Google search will help you get the clarity you want and see what’s being said or written about the topic you’re considering going with.

 Identify a business problem

 This isn’t any research paper; it’s an MBA research paper which means you have to be able to identify a business problem, situation, or opportunity and base your research on that.

 After all, isn’t that the purpose of doing an MBA - to build business knowledge?

 So, think of the research topic you’re thinking of selecting.
 Are you able to find a business problem?
 If not, it’s not a good enough topic.
 Think harder.

 When you state a specific business problem, conduct research, and come up with a solution basis that, you’re able to look at situations objectively and work on your problem-solving skills - another important quality to have in the corporate world.